 While a bit of a paradise life, there were big compromises.
 The water he drank was algae filled in whatever buckets or cans he could find; the food was the cheapest available and vet care was non-existent.
 Yet, he was a breeding male for litters over many years.
 According to Virginia Animal Control, it was when he was hit by a car that vet care finally happened.

 A serious fracture meant a plate in his front leg and a compromised lame back leg.
 At that time in 2018, it was discovered he was heartworm positive.
 Though treated, no preventative was used in the follow up years so Tucker came to us heartworm positive again.
 He was also ehrlichia positive all that time.
 The assumption is Tucker has been heartworm positive and ehrlichia positive all or most of his life.
 He does have renal issues from the tick borne illness as well as heart and lung damage.
 In handling his neuter, we uncovered testicular cancer though likely cured from surgery, it’s uncertain to be certain until years ahead.

-As the founder reached to give him a pat on the head a few days before the 2nd & 3rd injection series were due to happen, his actual muzzle was freezing cold and the gums were stark white…white means blood flow is restricted and no pink returning is a very bad sign…observing him for a probable collapse, it was about 8 minutes before any pinkness returned and normal blood flow resumed.
+As the founder reached to give him a pat on the head a few days before the 2nd & 3rd injection series were due to happen, his muzzle was freezing cold and his gums were stark white…observing him for probable collapse, it was about 8 minutes before any color returned to his gums and normal blood flow resumed.
 He was as stoic as could be, surely feeling the changes in his body himself.
 Our vet agreed that continuing with the next two injections could be too risky.

 Tara Nolan: In memory of Beau, wishing Tucker a vibrant healthy future filled with love